Premier Data Access

 - Query and export data, then create and run customized reports using your preferred reporting solution like Tableau.

 - Query and export data, then create code for UI data visualization using your preferred data visualization tool like Qlik Sense.

-Note: The screenshot below displays a SQL tool with a Snowflake connector UI setup for working with data.
+Note: The screenshot below displays Snowflake's interface for working with data.
 This is only one of several tools you can use.